How To Test The Throttle Position Sensor (1995-2004 4.6L Crown Victoria, Grand Marquis)

 Lightly tapping the sensor with a screwdriver kinda acts as a sort of 'stress test' that'll help you determine if it's working properly or if it has failed.

 IMPORTANT: The throttle position sensor must be connected to its electrical connector for this test.
 You'll need to use a back probe on the connector or a wire piercing probe on the wire to see the voltage signal.
-You can see an example of this tool and where to buy it here: Wire Piercing Probe.
+You can see an example of this tool (this is the one I use) and where to buy it here: Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

-MULTIMETER RECOMMENDATION: If you don't have a digital multimeter and need to buy one, see my recommendations here: Buying A Digital Multimeter For Automotive Diagnostic Testing (at: easyautodiagnostics.com).
+MULTIMETER RECOMMENDATION: If you don't have a digital multimeter and need to buy one, see my recommendations here: Tekpower TP8268 AC/DC Auto/Manual Range Digital Multimeter (Amazon affiliate link).

 OK, let's start testing: